aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/fontsettingcollection/_index.md

 ### getTextAlignment() {#getTextAlignment--}

+<b>@deprecated.</b> Please use the 'textAlignment' property instead.
 Represents the alignment setting of the text body.

 ```javascript
 getTextAlignment() : ShapeTextAlignment;